 - Homework assignments will be posted on the course web site.
-The due date is typically one week from the assigned date (unless otherwise specified).
+The due date is typically two class sessions (unless otherwise specified).
 No late homework set is accepted except under extreme non-academic condition and with the prior approval of the instructor.
 Any disputed grade must be resolved within with in two class sessions of the return of the graded item. - I strongly advise against missing any classes.
 If you miss a class, it is your responsibility to obtain assignments and other information given on that day.
-Attendance will be taken during the first 10 minutes.
-After that you are considered absent.
-Three missing class is allowed.
-You would loose 2% of your grade if you miss a fourth class and 5% after the seventh absence. - Common courtesy is expected in class.
-Please turn off your cell phone or put it on silent mode while in class. - All your coursework (homework, project, and exams) is expected to be your own.
+And in determining a student's grade, I may consider absences. - Common courtesy is expected in class.
+Please turn off your cell phone or put it on silent mode while in class.
+You are expected to be in class at the beginning of class.
+Late arrival is disruptive and will not be tolerated. - ♦ All your coursework (homework, project, and exams) is expected to be your own.
 If you are caught cheating on any assignment, you will get an "F" for the course and you will be reported to the university.
-General instructions such as assisting in problem interpretation, and giving of occasional hints on problem attack (i.e., the kind of help you would get from the instructor or a teaching assistant in the course!), however, are permitted.

-- During the exam, you may not borrow anything from your classmates i.e. calculator, pens, erasers.
+General instructions such as assisting in problem interpretation, and giving of occasional hints on problem attack (i.e., the kind of help you would get from the instructor or a teaching assistant in the course!), however, are permitted. - During the exam, you may not borrow anything from your classmates i.e. calculator, pens, erasers.
 You may not talk or ask question of any sort from your classmates.
-Doing so, can result in a failed grade for the exam or the course. - Please make sure you save your graded homework, test, and report.
-I may ask for them in case of any grading discrepancy.
+Doing so, can result in a failed grade for the exam or the course. - Save your graded homework, test, and report.
+I may ask for them in case of any grade discrepancy.